Thought Provoking

 Quality, consistency, and accessibility in services like healthcare will improve as they become nearly free.
 Not only will very broad primary care, including mental health care and chronic disease care, become table stakes worldwide, but AI will augment current biotechnology to create precision medicines that are actually effective, minimize off-target effects, and scalable/cheap enough for the globe.
 More specialized physicians - such as oncologists - will have access to terabytes worth of the latest research and data, making it more effective and up-to-date than a human counterpart.
 While there will likely be a need for human involvement – and AI will know when to call in the human doctor based on patient preference – a 24x7 AI oncologist will provide far greater touchpoints, and be able to make decisions on diagnosis and clinical course with far more information synthesized and outcomes modeled, leaving human doctors free to engage in more fulfilling activities.
 The same rings true for other specialties and all manner of chronic care and diagnostic testing.

-My speculation about Reinventing Societal Infrastructure with technology, allowing all 7.9 billion people on the planet to live like the top 10% richest humans, seems much more achievable now with the unveiling of AI’s ever expanding capabilities.
-Expanding basic primary care, chronic care, and specialized care (i.e., cardiology, oncology, musculoskeletal, etc) is essential to improving the health of those living in emerging markets and preventing disease.
-Near-free 24x7 doctors, accessible by every child in the world would be impossible if we were to continue relying on humans for healthcare.
-Indeed, the current debate has painfully failed to focus on the most salient consequence of AI: those who stand to be most impacted by this AI revolution are the bottom half of the planet – 4 billion people – who struggle everyday to survive.
-Chiefly for this reason, when ivory tower academics try to set us back on the path toward an AI utopia, it bespeaks their isolation from the real world.
 Twenty years ago, The Lancet found that in the 42 nations that account for 90% of global child mortality, 63% of child deaths could be prevented through more effective primary care, which amounts to 6 million lives per year.
 AI could make this near-free.
 In western nations we take for granted the preventability of diseases like diarrhea, pneumonia, measles, malaria, and perinatal HIV/AIDS transmission.
 There is no realistic path for enough human PCPs to reach and have high touch-point encounters with every child in the less privileged parts of the world.
 Should we charge forward and embrace AI as a society, I imagine that if I were to visit a village in my birth country of India, the quality of my care would be greater than if I saw a local PCP at Stanford, since the village in India will have adopted AI faster, given potential incumbent friction stateside.
+Should we worry about the remote possibility of sentient AI killing 6 million people or the certainty of six million children’s deaths every year, year after year?

 D. Education and knowledge expansion

 AI could create personalized learning experiences that adapt to each student’s needs, pace, gaps in knowledge, and interests, leading to more effective education and higher levels of achievement for all learners.
 AI-powered platforms could make high-quality education accessible to people around the world, regardless of geographic location or economic status.
 This could democratize knowledge and empower individuals globally.
-Public school district zoning and the zip code into which you were born will be far less influential in one’s outcomes in life, if we humans can solve the peer influence issues with which AI can help.
+Public school district zoning and the zip code into which you were born will be far less influential in one’s outcomes in life.
+Coupled with my 25+ years of vision for a society freed from the “need to work,” AI tutors and human mentors will allow kids the freedom to explore and be themselves.
+That is closer to freedom than the servitude of today’s jobs kids aspire to.

 Globally, AI is our only chance at near-free tutors, available 24x7 across innumerable subjects, for every child on the planet.
 It would be hard to overstate the impact this could have in unlocking opportunity and conferring agency, self-efficacy, passion, hope, motivation, and gender equity to those who otherwise lack the resources and live in parts of the world that lack the infrastructure for such broad, consistent, and accessible education.
-Coupled with my 25+ years of vision for a society freed from the “need to work,” AI tutors and human mentors will allow kids the freedom to explore and be themselves.
-That is closer to freedom.

 E. Environmental sustainability